sarbajitc/sarbajitc.github.io/_posts/2021-02-21-run-ubuntu-cloud-image-in-virtualbox.md

 Next to load the seed.iso, open VM Settings, go to Storage, Controller IDE and Add a Optical Drive.
 Browse the seed.iso.

+By default the VM disk size is 10 GB.
+But it can be increased by going to File, Virtual Media Manager, Selecting the disk and updating the Size attribute.

-If you want to enable Nested Virtualization for the VM and the option is greyed out in GUI, run following command -
+If you want to enable Nested Virtualization for the VM and the option is greyed out in GUI (generally happens for Intel processors), run following command -
 ```
 VBoxManage modifyvm vm-name --nested-hw-virt on
 ```